BIDO: An Out-Of-Distribution Resistant Image-based Malware Detector: Experiment

 \subsection{Baselines}

-We selected baselines based on the following criteria:(1) Impact: These models are outstanding research results in malware detection; (2) Diversity: We hope the selected baselines fall into different categories; (3) Reproducibility—to enable fair comparison, we only consider detectors that provide source code.
-Accordingly, we select five baselines, three image-based (DexRay, Dex-CNN, and MADRF-CNN), one string-based (XMal), and one graph-based (Malscan) approach.
-The details of the baselines are as follows: \begin{itemize} \item \textbf{DexRay} \cite{daoudi2021dexray}: The model transforms the bytecode of DEX files into a grayscale vector image, and feeds it into a 1D CNN model for classification. \item \textbf{Dex-CNN} \cite{xiao2019image}: Instead of using grayscale images, Dex-CNN transforms DEX files into RGB images and applies a CNN with eight hidden layers for malware detection. \item \textbf{MADRF-CNN} \cite{zhu2023effective}: To enhance robustness against code obfuscation and concept drift, MADRF-CNN adopts a strategy similar to ours by discarding the header and data sections of the DEX file and employing diverse pooling kernels to select informative subregions. \item \textbf{XMal} \cite{wu2021android}: The model utilizes API calls and permissions as features to construct a malware classifier.
-Unlike our approach, XMal does not use all available permissions but instead selects 158 based on a predefined list. \item \textbf{Malscan} \cite{wu2019malscan}: To obtain the coarse-grained malware representation, Malscan models the application's DFG as a social network and extracts structural features by analyzing the centrality of sensitive API nodes. \end{itemize}
+We selected baselines based on the following criteria: (1) Impact: These models are outstanding research results in malware detection; (2) Diversity: We hope the selected baselines fall into different categories; (3) Reproducibility: To ensure fair comparison, we only consider detectors that provide source code.
+Accordingly, we select six baselines, three image-based (DexRay, Dex-CNN, and MADRF-CNN), two string-based (XMal and DetectBERT), and one graph-based (Malscan) approach.
+Since our work focuses on improving robustness and interpretability within the static detection paradigm, dynamic approaches are not included as baselines in this study.
+The details of the baselines are as follows: \begin{itemize} \item \textbf{DexRay} \cite{daoudi2021dexray}: The model transforms the bytecode of DEX files into a grayscale vector image, and leverages a 1D CNN model for classification. \item \textbf{Dex-CNN} \cite{xiao2019image}: Instead of using grayscale images, Dex-CNN transforms DEX files into RGB images and applies a CNN for malware detection. \item \textbf{MADRF-CNN} \cite{zhu2023effective}: To enhance robustness against code obfuscation and concept drift, MADRF-CNN discardes the header and data sections of the DEX file and employes diverse pooling kernels to select informative subregions. \item \textbf{XMal} \cite{wu2021android}: The model utilizes API calls and permissions as features to construct a malware classifier.
+Unlike our approach, XMal does not use all available permissions but instead selects 158 based on a predefined list. \item \textbf{DetectBERT} \cite{sun2024detectbert}: It represents Smali codes of the APK as a class-level embedding and conducts malware classification based on it. \item \textbf{Malscan} \cite{wu2025malscan}: To obtain the coarse-grained malware representation, Malscan models the application's DFG as a social network and extracts structural features by analyzing the centrality of sensitive API nodes. \end{itemize}